jwkenney/jwkenney.github.io/index.md

 Where I keep random thoughts, code examples, etc.

-Nav is on the left.
+Mobiles: Nav menu is upper-right.

 ```yaml
 # This is a code example.